 The courses are designed to cultivate pupils' skills in critical thinking and apply them to a range of texts.
-Pupils will also apply their creative skills in imaginative writing as well as writing to clearly express ideas and opinion.
+Learners will apply their creative skills in imaginative writing to clearly express ideas and opinion.

 External Assessment

 SQA Exam - consists of 2 papers: Paper 1 - Reading for Understanding, Analysis and Evaluation Paper 2 - Critical Reading: Critical essay and Textual Analysis